 The short answer: YES.

+Approximately 10 million Americans currently have osteoporosis, and another 18 million have osteopenia, which involves low bone mass, an illness that could accelerate osteoporosis.
 Each day we help individuals with high risk health situations like osteoporosis apply for term life insurance.
 And in that time, we’ve learned the following:

 - Premiums tend to be reduced for people who exercise and diet, or use medication to keep their blood pressure at stable levels.